iTwin/presentation/packages/hierarchies/learning/imodel/HierarchyLevelFiltering.md

-# Hierarchy level filtering
+# iModel hierarchy level filtering

-Hierarchy level filtering is a concept where filtering is applied to a single hierarchy level (as opposed to [hierarchy filtering](./HierarchyFiltering.md), where filtering is applied to the whole hierarchy).
+Hierarchy level filtering is a concept where filtering is applied to a single hierarchy level (as opposed to [hierarchy filtering](../HierarchyFiltering.md), where filtering is applied to the whole hierarchy).
 This is useful when hierarchy levels contain very large numbers of nodes as it allows users to filter the list based on attributes of instances represented by the nodes.

 ## Enabling hierarchy level filtering